 Land Yourself in Grizzly Peak

 After you ride Soarin’, fly on over to Smokejumper’s Grill.
-Now, the menu isn't too fancy, with mainly cheeseburgers and chicken sandwiches, but they do offer a signature mac 'n' cheese with crispy pork belly and some Campfire Chili.
-The kids like the chicken skewer or grilled cheese.
-We love the self-serve toppings (lettuce, tomato, onion, pickles and more) at the condiment station as a way to load upon some veggies, but this has not returned during the pandemic.
+Now, the menu isn't too fancy, with mainly cheeseburgers and chicken sandwiches, but they do offer some special items for festivals and holidays to keep it interesting.
+The kids like the chicken tenders and mac 'n' cheese.
+We used to love the self-serve toppings (lettuce, tomato, onion, pickles and more) at the condiment station as a way to load upon some veggies, but this has not returned during the pandemic.
 We hope it does because you can practically add a salad to your sandwich!
 That is a value any savvy mom who is trying to feed her family while staying on a budget can appreciate.
 Plus, I do like it when Tad and Lily eat their vegetables.
 If you like to save money like I do, I have even more money-saving tips at Disneyland and California Adventure to share with you.